jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

   - **Register** —
     (a) when used as a noun, means the Register of Radio Frequencies established under section 5:
     (b) when used as a verb, means to record on the Register:
-  - **Registrar** means the Registrar of Radio Frequencies appointed under section 4; and includes the Deputy Registrar of Radio Frequencies appointed under that section
+  - **Registrar** means the Registrar of Radio Frequencies appointed under section 4; and includes a Deputy Registrar of Radio Frequencies appointed under that section
   - **rightholder** —
     (a) means the holder for the time being of a spectrum licence; and (b) includes a mortgagee who, in right of a mortgage of a spectrum licence, is entitled to enjoy or exercise the rights of the rightholder